WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/index.md

 # Welcome to the Williams and Brandon Lab anaylsis page!
 ## Douglas Mental Health University Institute
-The Williams hippocampus and memory laboratory - McGill Univeristy
+The Williams hippocampus and memory laboratory - McGill University

 The Brandon Lab - McGill University